wavefrontHQ/docs/pages/doc/tracing_basics.md

 * Set up your application with one or more Wavefront SDKs that instrument the frameworks you use in your application.
 This is the simplest technique, because each SDK produces out-of-the-box metrics, histograms, and trace data for the APIs supported by the instrumented framework.
 See [Instrumenting Your App For Tracing](tracing_instrumenting_frameworks.html) for a list of supported frameworks and for information about setting them up.

 * Use Wavefront's OpenTracing SDK to implement custom traces for your application's operations.
-This is a good choice if you want to use annotations to tag your traces or if you want to obtain trace data from critical operations that do not use a supported framework. <!--- ---> See XX for a list of supported programming languages and for links to the setup and usage steps.
+This is a good choice if you want to use annotations to tag your traces or if you want to obtain trace data from critical operations that do not use a supported framework. <!---  See XX for a list of supported programming languages and for links to the setup and usage steps. --->

 All of the options for instrumenting your code allow you to choose whether to send trace data to a Wavefront proxy or directly to the Wavefront service.
-Using a Wavefront proxy is generally recommended. _[[Link to proxy vs dir ingestion discussion]]_<!--- See XX --->
+Using a Wavefront proxy is generally recommended. <!--- See XX for guidelines for choosing a proxy vs. direct ingestion. --->

 ## How to See Trace Data in Wavefront